ktorio/ktor-documentation/topics/server-fatjar.md

    {src="snippets/deployment-ktor-plugin/build.gradle.kts" include-lines="28-31,53"}

 > The fat JAR creation feature is automatically disabled if you apply the Ktor Gradle plugin along with the Kotlin Multiplatform Gradle plugin.
-> To use this feature with KMP, you'll need to move the Ktor plugin to a separate project:
+> To be able to use them together:
 > 1. Create a JVM-only project with the Ktor Gradle plugin applied as shown above.
 > 2. Add the Kotlin Multiplatform project as a dependency to that JVM-only project.
 >
-> If in your case it is necessary to apply both Gradle plugins in the same project,
-> let us know by leaving a comment in [KTOR-8464](https://youtrack.jetbrains.com/issue/KTOR-8464).
+> If this workaround does not solve the problem for you, let us know by leaving a comment in [KTOR-8464](https://youtrack.jetbrains.com/issue/KTOR-8464).
 >
 {style="warning"}